ActianCorp/integration-platform-docs/docs/integration-agent/quickstart-install.md

     For more information on managing agents and devices from the Integration Manager, see [Managing Agents and Devices](../integration-manager/agents-and-devices/managing-agents-and-devices).
    :::

-2. You can monitor service activity and get important additional information from the log file on the Agent machine (default: `C:/ProgramData/Actian/IntegrationAgent/logs/Agent.log`)
+2. You can monitor service activity and get important additional information from the log file on the Agent machine (default: `C:\ProgramData\Actian\IntegrationAgent\logs\Agent.log`)

 ### Uninstalling